 In addition to the above structure, in FY21 the Board put in place a retention scheme for certain senior executives and key management to provide stability following the departure of the former CEO.
-The retention scheme provides for the payment of a retention bonus representing 25% of fixed remuneration with 50% of that amount to be paid on or about 31 March 2022 and the balance on or about 30 September 2022 subject to satisfactory performance as determined by the Board.
-No retention bonus is payable in respect of the whole amount if the participant resigns or their employment is terminated before 31 March 2022 or in respect of the second amount if the participant resigns or their employment is terminated before 30 September 2022.
-The amounts accrued (expense) are included in the Statutory Remuneration Table in section 7.1, and amounts paid are included in Actual Remuneration Table in section 7.1.1.
-The retention bonus scheme has not been incorporated into the tables in 3.2.2 and 3.2.3 or in 6.1.2 and 6.1.4 as it is considered to be neither fixed nor performance related remuneration.
+The retention scheme provides for the payment of a retention bonus representing 25 per cent of fixed remuneration with 50 per cent of that amount to be paid on or about 31 March 2022 and the balance on or about 30 September 2022 subject to satisfactory performance as determined by the Board.

 The Board is of the view that EBIT is an effective basis for STI financial targets as it is currently a key metric used in the business and aligned with the Group's strategy.
 Due to the market uncertainty from the COVID-19 pandemic, the Board conducted a review with an external remuneration advisor regarding the appropriate measures for the FY21 LTI grant to executives.
 Based on this review, a decision was made that the performance measure for the FY21 LTI grant would be solely based on relative TSR.
-This was a change from the FY20 LTI grant where the LTI performance measures were 50% TSR and 50% ROFE.
+This was a change from the FY20 LTI grant where the LTI performance measures were 50 per cent TSR and 50 per cent ROFE.